Rick Allen (politician): Foreign policy

 In 2019, Allen was one of 60 representatives to vote against condemning President Trump's withdrawal from Syria.

 In 2020, Allen voted against the National Defense Authorization Act of 2021, which would prevent the president from withdrawing soldiers from Afghanistan without congressional approval.

+In light of Russia's invasion, Allen initially supported Ukraine.
+In September 2023, Allen "voted against a security assistance bill ... becoming one of dozens of lawmakers" who had withdrawn some of their support for the "embattled nation."